College Committees 2021-2022

 The NHIOP academic advisory committee has oversight of the NHIOP Distinguished Speaker Series, NHIOP Faculty Research Incentive Fund, and the Gordon Scholar Program, as well as overarching responsibility for the development of strong academic and research programs and self-sustaining grant revenues.

 New Student Orientation

-Fr.
-Benet Phillips, OSB, Assistant Dean for Freshmen and Director of Academic Advisement, chair
+Ben Horton, Assistant Dean for Freshmen and Director of Academic Advisement, Chair

 The new student orientation committee plans, administers, and reviews the new student orientations throughout the academic year: the August orientation, the January orientation, and the June advising sessions.